What to Write in a New Home Card

 “Congratulations on your beautiful new home!
 May every room be filled with laughter, love, and countless happy memories.”

-Great for friends or siblings who appreciate a good sense of humor.
+Great for friends or siblings who appreciate a good sense of humour.
 Keep it playful without being insensitive.

 “Good luck finding all the light switches!
 Wishing you lots of fun and minimal DIY disasters in your new home.”